browserengineering/book/book/animations.md

 We're now ready to implement the `CompositedLayer` class.
-Start by defining its member variables: a Skia context, surface, list of paint chunks, and the "composited ancestor index".
+Start by defining its member variables: a Skia context, surface, list of paint chunks, and the *composited ancestor index*.

-Only paint chunks that have the same nearest composited ancestor will be allowed to be in the same `CompositedLayer`, so all paint chunks will share the same composited ancestor index.
-However, they need not have exactly the same ancestor effects (some may be below a `ClipRRect`, for example).
+Only paint chunks that have the same *nearest composited visual effect ancestor* will be allowed to be in the same `CompositedLayer`.[^simpler] The composited ancestor index is the index into the top-down array of ancestor effects refering to this ancestor.
+(If there is no composited ancestor, the index is -1.)

+So all paint chunks will share the same composited ancestor index.
+However, they need not have exactly the same ancestor effects array---there could be additional non-composited visual effects at the bottom (below a `ClipRRect`, for example).

+[^simpler]: Intuitively, this just means "part of the same composited animation".

 ``` {.python}
 class CompositedLayer: